 What is swim meet lit mag, anyway?

-Swim meets bring people together; swim meet lit mag seeks to offer an accessible space to read and publish all kinds of creative work from around the world, with a particular focus on emerging local contributors.
-Our mission is to provide an accessible avenue for publication, especially for emerging creatives – but we accept submissions from anyone (as long as written works are predominantly in English).
-That’s why our general submissions are free, and our response time is usually very swift.
+Our mission is to provide an approachable avenue for publication, especially for early-career creatives, but we accept submissions from anyone (as long as written works are predominantly in English or translated to English).
+That’s why our general submissions are free, and our response time is usually swift.
 Likewise, our catalogue is, and always will be, free to read.

 Donations: As a volunteer-run publication, we are always open to donations that help support our operational costs and allow us to pay writers.
 The amount is automatically set to a one-off payment of $5.00 (AUD).